 The Board encourages full participation of Members at the Annual General Meeting, either by way of physical attendance or proxy voting, to ensure a high level of accountability and identification of the Credit Union's strategies and goals.
 Important resolutions are presented to Members as single resolutions.
-Members are requested to vote on the appointment and aggregate remuneration of Directors (only in the event of an increase in the aggregate remuneration from the prior year is being sought) and changes to the Constitution.
+Members are requested to vote on the appointment and aggregate remuneration of Directors (only in the event of an increase in the aggregate remuneration from the amount previously approved by members) and changes to the Constitution.